577473/nanoBoot/README.md

 `BOOTLOADER_SIZE = 512`
 7. compile the firmware.
 This is not for this repo, but I'll add it for documentation purposes (my own good) .
 In QMK_SYS console:
 `make klor:vial`
-8. upload the compiled keyboard firmware using the hardware programmer:
+8. - upload the compiled keyboard firmware using the hardware programmer:
 `avrdude -b 19200 -c arduino_as_isp -p m32u4 -v -e -U efuse:w:0x05:m -U hfuse:w:0xD6:m -U lfuse:w:0xFF:m -P COM10`
 `avrdude -b 19200 -c arduino_as_isp -p m32u4 -v -e -U flash:w:klor_vial.hex -U lock:w:0x0F:m -P COM10`
 The -c parameter is your programmer, arduino uno with ISP sketch, you can find the list with `avrdude -c ?`.
 The target board is specified with the -p paramenter.
 You can list the valid parameters with `avrdude -p ?`
+   - alternative working with bootloader+firmware HEX:
+   `avrdude -b 19200 -c arduino_as_isp -p m32u4 -P COM10 -U flash:w:"klor_vial_production.hex":a -U lfuse:w:0x5E:m -U hfuse:w:0xD9:m -U efuse:w:0xC3:m -U lock:w:0x3F:m `

 ## HW assumptions:

 * CLK is 16 MHz Crystal and fuses are setup correctly to support it: